nayms/contracts-v3/README.md

 Include a bytes32 salt to deploy the diamond with a deterministic address.
 Including a salt will first deploy a contract that is used to predetermine the diamond deployment address.
 If a salt is not included, then the script will deploy the diamond non-deterministically.
 Currently, there is a default deployment salt given in the make file.

-> :warning: Examples above are __dry-run__ probes, to actually do a deploy remove the `-sim` sufix from the target name
+> :warning: Examples above are __dry-run__ probes, to actually do a deploy remove the `-sim` suffix from the target name

 ### Running a Local Node